 I know what you are thinking “What has this got to do with Asbestos in the Environment?”
-Well, the recent news from the Dam has found that serpentine type rock, a naturally occurring asbestos source in in evidence in the damage spillway.
-The local authorities has put in place safety measures for the suspected serpentine rock.
-It is interesting to note from the article that almost 80% of california contains this type of rock….
+Well, the recent news from the Dam has found that serpentine type rock, a naturally occurring asbestos source in evidence in the damaged spillway.
+The local authorities have put in place safety measures for the suspected serpentine rock.
+It is interesting to note from the article that almost 80% of California contains this type of rock.
 To read more from the mercury news article click here.

-Last week also saw an instance of asbestos in the environment a little closer to home, Cranleigh Village located in Surrey, has recently had to be reassured by Thames Water that there is no danger to health with old asbesto cement water pipes which supplies the water to the village.
-Cranleigh Village has more than 29% of its drinking water supplied by old asbestos cement pipes, in comparison, the south east of England region is supplied using just 2%.
+Last week also saw an instance of asbestos in the environment a little closer to home, Cranleigh Village located in Surrey, has recently had to be reassured by Thames Water that there is no danger to health with old asbestos cement water pipes which supplies the water to the village.
+Cranleigh Village has more than 29% of its drinking water supplied by old asbestos cement pipes, in comparison, the southeast of England region is supplied using just 2%.
 The WHO and other agencies have stressed that the pipes are safe unless disturbed and the particles are made airborne.
-To read more from the getsurrey news article click here.
+To read more from the get surrey news article click here.